 Scar tissue that has formed around the implant may create a capsular contracture.
 When this occurs, excessive tightening of the capsule will result in a hard feel of the breast.
-Sometimes, in order to correct this, a capsulectomy must occur.
+Sometimes, in order to correct this, we will perform a capsulectomy.
 This is the removal of scar tissue from around the implant.
 In general, silicone implants have a higher incidence of capsular contracture (approximately 10-15% chances) than saline implants (5% chance).

 This can occur post-surgery when an implant shifts or moves from its original location.
 This can also occur with aging, gravity, trauma to the chest area, or with excessive scarring.